-707 Educational exhibit.
-Develop a creative educational exhibit on some phase of forestry.
+708 Educational exhibit.
+Forest Health (Invasive Tree Insect or Invasive Tree Disease) Develop a creative educational exhibit on a current invasive tree insect or invasive tree disease impacting Kentucky's forest trees.
 The exhibit may utilize any visual technique.
 The total exhibit is not to exceed (3'x3'), or nine square feet.